Analytics-at-Sauder/Analytics-at-Sauder.github.io/p13_critical_path_analysis.md

-# Critical Path Analysis
+## Critical Path Analysis

+#### Author: Charlie Cao

 In this notebook, we are going to explore ways that one can use python to look for and visualize critical paths in projects.
 We encourage you to create your own Jupytor notebook and follow along.
-You can also download this Jupyter Notebook in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) repository.
+You can also download this notebook along with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
 Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

+<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_13_Critical_Path_Analysis&urlpath=tree%2FProject_13_Critical_Path_Analysis%2Fp13_critical_path_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>

-<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FMaster-of-Business-Analytics%2FProject_03_Project_Management_Critical_Path&urlpath=tree%2FProject_03_Project_Management_Critical_Path%2F" target="_blank" class="button">Launch Syzygy</a>
+<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_13_Critical_Path_Analysis&urlpath=tree%2FProject_13_Critical_Path_Analysis%2Fp13_critical_path_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (Google)</a>

-<a href="#" class="button">Launch Binder</a>
+<a href="https://mybinder.org/v2/gh/Analytics-at-Sauder/Project_13_Critical_Path_Analysis/master?filepath=p13_critical_path_analysis.ipynb" target="_blank" class="button">Launch Binder</a>

 ## Background